joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 </html>
 ```

-Lastly, we need to modify our `package.json` to take advantage of these updates to our code.
+We now need to update our `package.json` to take advantage of these updates to our code.
 To do that, update the file to read as the following:

 ```js
 {